Cash flow problems often arise due to lack of understanding of how cash moves through a business and the difference between profit and cash flow.

 If you can focus attention on better managing the above ‘Drivers’ of cash flow you may not have to borrow or sell shares in your business.

-Another really important aspect of cash flow management is forecasting.
+Another really important aspect of cash flow management is cash flow forecasting.
 We often hear the question “How can I predict when I will receive cash from customers?”
 This is a common issue in small business, however you can start by plotting your costs and overheads in a spreadsheet and using that knowledge to calculate what cash you need to cover them.

 You can use prior knowledge of customer payment habits as well as making follow ups to get the money in quicker.
 If you forecast a shortfall in your cash position i.e. an overdraft or exceeding an overdraft, at least you are forewarned and can take action to avoid it.